2016 Cleveland Browns season: Week 16: vs. San Diego Chargers

 In their final home game of the year, the Browns hosted the San Diego Chargers on Christmas Eve afternoon, looking to get their first win.
 The contest was competitive throughout the afternoon.
 The Chargers had a game-tying field goal attempt blocked by Jamie Meder with just under 4 minutes to go in the fourth quarter.
 After the Browns punted, the Chargers drove down the field and reached the Browns’ 27-yard line in the final seconds.
 However, the Chargers had no timeouts remaining and had to rush the field goal unit out in the final seconds.
 Kicker Josh Lambo missed the potential game-tying field goal as time expired, allowing the Browns to pick up their first win of the season.

-With the win, the Browns improved to 1–14 and ended their 17-game losing streak.
-The Browns finished the season 1–7 at home.
+With the win, the Browns improved to 1–14 and ended their 17-game losing streak while finishing the season 1–7 at home.
 This was the first and only time this season that the Browns allowed fewer than 23 points in a single game.
 After this game, the Browns endured a 19-game winless streak and did not win again until Week 3 of the 2018 season.